-We’ve all been there – it’s now the middle of February, the food and beverage hangover of December and January is wearing off, the reality of your work schedule has sunken in, and suddenly we think – what happened to all the 2017 health and fitness goals, resolutions and challenges I set for myself when I was lying on the beach?
+We’ve all been there – it’s now the end of January, the food and beverage hangover of December and January is wearing off, the reality of your work schedule has sunken in, and suddenly we think – what happened to all the 2020 health and fitness goals, resolutions and challenges I set for myself when I was lying on the beach?
 Studies have shown that somewhere between only 10-25% of us keep our resolutions.

 So the question is, why do we not stick to our goals?